Last Updated on

 Like other eating disorders, binge eating disorder seems to result from a combination of psychological, biological, and environmental factors. – WebMD

 Correlations are made with poor mental health, a history of depression and other psychological problems, however, it is difficult to tell whether these are the cause of binge eating disorder or the result.
-Binge eating disorder also seems to run in families, as do many other food traditions and non-genetic behaviours.
+Binge eating disorder also seems to run in families, as do many other food traditions and non-genetic behaviors.

 Without a clear understanding of what causes binge eating disorder, we struggle for a cure.